Mediation Analysis Synthetic Control: The Mediation Analysis Synthetic Control Method

-Intuitively, $W^*_{{t'}}$ only exists if, in addition to the assumptions needed for a standard SCM, there is also overlap in the post-intervention values of the mediation.
-Similarly to the standard SCM, the plausibility of the existence of $W^*_{{t'}}$ can be graphically assessed by looking at the overlap in the pre-intervention period between the observed outcome, $Y_{1{t}}$, and the synthetic outcome $\hat{Y}_{1{t}}^{0,1}$.
+Intuitively, $W^*_{{t'}}$ only exists if, in addition to the assumptions needed for a standard SCM, there is also an overlap in the post-intervention values of the mediator.
+This assumption basically requires that the post-intervention value of the mediator of the treated units is not an outlier in comparison to the one of the units in the donor pool.
+This assumption is, of course, not required to identify the total effect and in some applications might be violated, even though the standard SCM assumption are satisfied.
+However, similarly to the standard SCM, the plausibility of our additional assumption can be graphically assessed by looking at the overlap in the pre-intervention period between the observed outcome, $Y_{1{t}}$, and the synthetic outcome $\hat{Y}_{1{t}}^{0,M_{1}}$ together with the overlap in the post-intervention period between the mediator of the treated and those of the synthetic unit.

-\section{Inference}
+\subsection{Inference}

 Inference can be carried over in a similar manner as for the standard synthetic control method.
-For example, one can run similar placebo tests as the one suggested in \cite{Aba2015}, estimating the effects (in our case also the direct and indirect effects) of the intervention either before its implementation or for units not exposed to it. \cite{Aba2015} criticize the former type of placebo tests (often called in-time placebos), arguing that there may be other shocks in the past affecting treated and control units differently.
-They suggest to base inference on the ratio between post- and pre- intervention root mean square prediction error (RMSPE).
-For unit $i$ and synthetic outcome $\hat{Y}^{d,d'}$ the pre-intervention RMSPE can be defined as
+For example, one can run similar placebo tests as the one suggested in \cite{Aba2010}, \cite{Aba2015} and \cite{Aba2019}, estimating the effects (in our case also the direct and indirect effects) of the intervention either before its implementation or for units not exposed to it.
+Another possibility is to follow the approaches outlined in \cite{Che2018} and \cite{Gob2016}, to cite a few.
+We follow \cite{Aba2010} and base our inference on the estimated placebo effect, excluding all the placebo units having a pre-treatment Root Mean Squared Prediction Error (RMSPE) which is more than $n$ times bigger than those of the treated units.
+For unit $i$ and synthetic outcome $\hat{Y}^{d,M_{d'}}$, the pre-intervention RMSPE can be defined as